 HMFC assists patients with Diabetes at their clinic visits.
 There are also a couple of education programs patients are referred to.
 One workshop is for prediabetes patients, while the second is for patients who have already been diagnosed with the disease.

 HMFC has partnered with several local Physical therapy clinics in town to provide evaluations and some therapy.
 Often times the PT evaluation reduces the need to have x-rays or seeing a specialist, resulting in lower costs for patients.

 People living in poverty are sometimes labeled as lazy because they are poor.
 The reality is the living wage (the amount needed to break even) in Park County for a family of 3 is $24.03 per hour.
 The Poverty Simulation is a 4-hour hands-on experience that shows people what it is really like to live in poverty and the barriers they face.

-People living in poverty often spend their entire day going from local resource to local resource to find the services they need.
-The Resource Champion Network is a cloud based program that connects all the local resources.
-If a client comes to a church or organization for assistance they (the church/organization) now has the power to connect with all the other local resources to help the client so the individual doesn’t physically have to go to each individual resource in town.
+People living in poverty often spend their entire day going from local resources to local resources to find the services they need.
+The Resource Champion Network is a cloud-based program that connects all the local resources.
+If a client comes to a church or organization for the assistance they (the church/organization) now have the power to connect with all the other local resources to help the client so the individual doesn’t physically have to go to each individual resource in town.

 Patients with chronic lung issues may be referred to Cody Regional Health for the Inspire program.
 Learn more here.